Seray Kaya

 Seray Kaya (born 4 February 1991) is a Turkish actress known for playing Lena Hatun in historical series Kuruluş: Osman.

 Early life

 Seray Kaya was born on 4 February 1991 in Istanbul, Turkey.
+Her maternal family is of Circassian descent.
 During her high school years she pursued her education as a make-up artist, after her high school education, she was enrolled in Sadri Alışık Culture Centre where she received adequate training for acting.

 Career

 Kaya began her acting career in 2012, she appeared in the series Huzur Sokağı and portrayed the character of Rezzan.
 In 2014, she appeared in the series Kocamın Ailesi and portrayed the character of Miray.
 In 2016, she had a leading role in the series Gülümse Yeter and depicted the character of Gül, it starred Erdal Özyağcılar, Aslı Bekiroğlu, Evrim Doğan and others.
 In 2017, she had a leading role in the series Kadın and depicted the character of Şirin Sarıkadı.
 Kaya has stated she received a lot of criticism and hatred on social media, due to portraying a negative character in the series.
 In 2019, she made her cinematic debut in the movie Türkler Geliyor: Adaletin Kılıcı and depicted the character of Maria.
 In 2020, she appeared in the historical fiction series Kuruluş: Osman and portrayed the character of Lena Hatun.
 In 2021, Kaya starred in the series Mahkum, the show was adaptation of South Korean show Innocent Defendant.
 She portrayed the character of Cemre, it starred Onur Tuna and İsmail Hacıoğlu as main characters.
 In 2022, with the series still being on-air, Kaya left the series.